Share via:

 However, sometimes intervention by the dentist or dental therapist deems necessary.

-Some methods are (but not limited to): application of desensitising agents or fluoride varnish, prescription of toothpaste with high fluoride content, placing a filling on the affected area to protect the tooth from further damage and reduce the sensitivity.
+Some methods are (but are not limited to): the application of desensitising agents or fluoride varnish, prescription of toothpaste with high fluoride content, and placing a filling on the affected area to protect the tooth from further damage and reduce the sensitivity.
+Here’s a list of things you can do at home:

 Remember!